Energetic Electrons Accelerated and Trapped in a Magnetic Bottle above a Solar Flare Arcade: Observations

-In order to carry out the comparison with our combined MHD, particle, and emission model (see Section~\ref{sec:model}), we select a period around 16:10 UT during the gradual phase of the eruptive solar flare when the eruption has already propagated to a large distance (\edit1{i.e., 12 minutes after the main microwave and HXR peak at around 15:58 UT; Figure~\ref{fig:lc}}).
-As shown in Figure~\ref{fig:overview}(a), the core of the white light CME is located at $\sim$4 solar radii, followed by a long trailing plasma sheet.
+In order to carry out the comparison with our combined MHD, particle, and emission model (see Section~\ref{sec:model}), we select a period around 16:10 UT during the gradual phase of the eruptive solar flare when the eruption has already propagated to a large distance (i.e., 12 minutes after the main microwave and HXR peak at around 15:58 UT; Figure~\ref{fig:lc}).
+As shown in Figure~\ref{fig:overview}(a), the core of the white-light CME is located at $\sim$4 $R_{\odot}$, followed by a long trailing plasma sheet.
 In comparison, the size of the flare arcade itself is only $\sim$20 Mm, or $\sim$1\% of the length of the sheet.
 Therefore, the plasma processes near the solar surface can be well approximated by a system driven by an infinitely long current sheet as depicted in Figure~\ref{fig:b_bottle}, which allows us to perform detailed data--model comparison in a realistic flare geometry.

-We note that the flare event occurred on the west solar limb, and the eruption generally proceeded along the east-west direction.
-For the sake of easier data-model comparison, throughout this paper, we have rotated the observed images by 90 degrees counter-clockwise and assigned $x=950''$ and $y=-140''$ in the original Helioprojective Cartesian coordinates as the origin of our new coordinate system.
+We note that the flare event occurred on the west solar limb, and the eruption generally proceeded along the east--west direction.
+For the sake of easier data--model comparison, throughout this paper, we have rotated the observed images by 90$^{\circ}$ counter-clockwise and assigned $x=950''$ and $y=-140''$ in the original helioprojective Cartesian coordinates as the origin of our new coordinate system.
 The length units are in megameters, with $1''\approx 0.73$ Mm at a distance of 1 AU.